-DISTRICT SYMPOSIUM/GATHERING
+DISTRICT GATHERING

-Beginning in 2015, district events are held on a biennial basis in the alternating years with no the Annual Meeting and Educational Conference (EdCon).
-The event may be titled "Symposium" or "Gathering" depending on the district tradition,
+Beginning in 2015, district events are held on a biennial basis in the alternating years with no Educational Conference (EdCon).

 The district's steering committee is encouraged to play an important role in planning the event.
 An ad hoc committee may be formed, and the chair of the event may be a member of the steering committee, with the delegate as coordinator/advisor.